nih-cfde/knowledge-base-deposit/README.md

-## Contributing to the Knowledge Base
+# Contributing to the Knowledge Base

+This is the repository for adding Knowledge Base content to the NIH CFDE Portal.
+To add your data:

 1. Clone this repository.
 2. Add Markdown content to the folder named after Common Fund group.